UIE-Lab/HUWIE-Net/README.md

 - Download the dataset and move it to the appropriate directory within the working directory.
 - Install all necessary packages using the requirements.txt file.
 - Place the UIEBD_random_shuffle_3.txt file in the specified directory.
-- Execute the test.py script to validate the functionality of the pre-trained HUWIE-Net.
+- Execute the test.py script to test the functionality of the pre-trained HUWIE-Net.
 - Execute the train.py script to train HUWIE-Net.

 # Citation